-OpenAlex had approximately a 14% accuracy, compared to SCOPUS which had a 15% accuracy to the manually checked list of species.

 Communal roosting behaviour was classified as a discrete binary variable where 0 is non-roosting behaviour (absence), and 1 is evidence of communal roosting behaviour (presence).
 For some species, the behavior has been widely studied and documented, in which case I assigned it as 1.
 For other species, the behavior has not been properly studied, but there is scattered evidence of individuals being observed roosting together in a given population.
 This was classified as a 1 for CRB as well.
 For other species, it is clearly stated that they do not exhibit the behavior (e.g. highly territorial), or that they do so only when they are breeding for mating purposes.
 In these cases, they were treated as a 0.
 Finally, for some other species the behaviour is not properly documented or has confusing information.
 For instance, some species indicate they flock together when foraging, but there is no explicit evidence or suggestion that they roosted together before gathering in flocks.
-In these cases, I classified them as data deficient, and were therefore excluded from the analysis.
+In these cases, I classified them as data deficient using a conservative approach, and were therefore excluded from the analysis.
 After curating the information, the dataset comprised of 946 species that were used for subsequent analyses.

 2.2.3 Phylogenetic data

-I used the comparative method to explore the evolutionary relationship between physiological and biological traits and the communal roosting behaviour in landbirds (sensu Felsenstein 1985) comprising roughly 9076 species.
+To account for the effect of phylogenetic relatedness, I used the comparative method (sensu Felsenstein 1985) to explore the evolutionary relationship between physiological and biological traits and the communal roosting behaviour in landbirds comprising roughly 9076 species.
+The comparative method provides a framework to use evolutionary branches instead of species as the datapoints to leverage autocorrelation.